Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 Lower the Temperature

-When you're ready to sleep - your body automatically begins to lower your internal temperature.
-As the room temperature cools, your body will make more melatonin, the sleep hormone, so you get better sleep.
+As bedtime nears - your body automatically begins to lower your internal temperature.
+As the room temperature cools, your body will make more melatonin, the sleep hormone, to help you get better sleep.

 Magnesium Powder

-If you're having trouble falling asleep, even after trying to relax before bed, you may need a boost in magnesium.
+If you're having trouble falling asleep, even after trying to relax before bed, you may be a little deficient in magnesium.
 There are a few reasons you might need a magnesium supplement.

 People that take medication regularly, or suffer from stress, or have certain diseases won't be able to absorb magnesium & other nutrients very well.
-Or, if you're not eating foods containing magnesium, you may be deficient - leafy greens, avocadoes, fatty fish, fruit, soy, dairy, beans, dark chocolate (minimum 70%), and nuts.
+Or, if you're not eating foods containing magnesium, you may be deficient - leafy greens, nuts, avocadoes, fatty fish, fruit, soy, dairy, beans, and dark chocolate (minimum 70%).

-Add a little magnesium powder to water and drink several hours before bedtime to help you relax.
-Make sure you check the maximum amount your body needs based on age & gender.
+Add magnesium powder to a few ounces of water and drink several hours before bedtime to relax.
+Make sure to check the maximum amount your body needs based on age & gender.
+Check with your doctor if you're taking medication or have an existing health condition.

 Exercise & Physical Activity

-Exercise & physical activity is so important for almost every aspect of living a healthier & happier life.
-If you get exercise 5-6 days per week for just 30 minutes, you'll find that your sleeping habits will improve and you'll wake up feeling restored.
+Exercise & physical activity are so important for almost every aspect of living a healthier & happier life.
+Exercising for 30 minutes, 5-6 days per week will improve sleeping habits and you'll wake up feeling restored.

 Melatonin Chews

 If your body is not producing melatonin, the sleep hormone, you can supplement by taking a 5 mg melatonin chewable before bedtime.
-The primary reasons your body slows melatonin production are: a health condition, high stress & lack of sleep, aging, and bright lights at night.
-See: Danger, Contains Toxic Ingredients.
+The primary reasons your body slows melatonin production are: a health condition, high stress & lack of sleep, aging, and bright or blue lights at night.

 Health Vibes - sleep better by relaxing & dumping the stress before bedtime, like a cat snooze